Former "The Ellen DeGeneres Show" Staffers Share New Claims Of Sexual Misconduct

 Advertisement

-In a statement, Leman defended himself and denied the allegations in what he calls the "malicious and misleading" article, and said that some of his comments were his "attempts at humor."
+In a statement, Leman defended himself and denied the allegations in what he calls the "malicious and misleading" article, and said that some of his comments were his "attempts at humour."

 All 47 ex-Ellen staffers who spoke to BuzzFeed claimed executive producer Glavin was someone who exerted his power through "fear and intimidation," and dozens said he “had a reputation for being handsy with women."
 Especially in the control room, he'd reportedly touch women inappropriately — "creepy touching" that involved putting his arm around their shoulders and waists — in front of other colleagues.